-Designed for the student who wishes to do independent study or research.
+Designed for the student who wishes to do independent study or research as well as a mathematics lecture based course covering a topic not routinely offered.
 Content and method of study must be arranged prior to registration.
 May be repeated for a total of 3 credits.